Wednesday, 23 March 2011

 In the blog post, Woo also explains his reasoning for making the switch from Orange to MasterCard:

-Mobile payments are going global and we're seeing what the phone can do and how it can change and enhance everyday life.
+Mobile payments are going global and we're seeing what the phone can do and how it can change and enhance everyday life."This year is the year when we're all going to see tremendous momentum in this area," he added.
+"I truly believe MasterCard is the company to help make that a reality and I'm delighted to be leading that charge."

 There's so much potential in the area of mobile payments.
 This is where the mobile phone truly becomes a device that can make purchases as well as a sophisticated tool for personal finance.
 Maybe so much so that it could one day even replace the traditional wallet.